top of page

 Support for SMEs

-Additional support measures have been introduced to assist SMEs in leveraging tax amortization benefits more effectively.
+Additional support measures have been introduced to assist SMEs in leveraging tax amortisation benefits more effectively.
 These include enhanced deductions and more accessible compliance processes to encourage smaller businesses to invest in R&D and intellectual property development.

 Overall, these tax reliefs and incentives are integral to the UK's strategy to foster an environment conducive to innovation and technological advancement.
-By reducing taxable income through tax amortization and offering substantial reliefs for R&D and patented innovations, the UK government aims to stimulate private investment and economic growth.
+By reducing taxable income through tax amortisation and offering substantial reliefs for R&D and patented innovations, the UK government aims to stimulate private investment and economic growth.
 These measures ensure that businesses can remain competitive and innovative in a rapidly evolving global marketplace.

-Case Study: Tax Amortization
+Case Study: Tax Amortisation

 Background Scenario

-Steps in the Tax Amortization Process
+Steps in the Tax Amortisation Process

-1. Identification of Eligible Assets: Initially, Oliver needed to identify which of the acquired intangible assets were eligible for tax amortization.
+1. Identification of Eligible Assets: Initially, Oliver needed to identify which of the acquired intangible assets were eligible for tax amortisation.
 In the UK, certain intangible assets like patents and trademarks are eligible, provided they are used for business purposes and have a determinable useful economic life.

 2. Valuation of Assets: With the help of a professional valuation expert, Oliver assessed the fair market value of each intangible asset.
 This step was essential not only for tax purposes but also to ensure compliance with UK GAAP and international financial reporting standards.